ipol-journal/ipolDevel/ipol_demo/modules/blobs/README.txt

 It allows also to set name of the temporary directory, where uploaded file are temporary put, and final directory, where files are stored.

-The shell script init allows to reset an empty database and to remove temporary and final directories.

-Usage of this script: ./init [-g] blobs.conf

-      -g (git option)
-		remove blob.db file

-Test program will test only the web service, so the management of the database (ADD, DELETE, GET).

-Usage: python test.py blobs.conf